This post may contain affiliate links. Read my full disclosure policy.

 Description

-How to make Caprese Pizza with cherry tomatoes, mozzarella, basil spread and optional balsamic drizzle.
-Use store-bought pizza dough or make your own below!
+How to make Caprese Pizza with cherry tomatoes, mozzarella, basil oil and optional balsamic drizzle.

 Ingredients